Alvin Kamara Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 - Kamara has averaged 50.8 rushing yards per game in his nine career matchups against the Falcons, 10.7 fewer yards than his over/under in Sunday's game.

-- In three of nine games versus the Falcons Kamara has rushed for a touchdown.
+- In three of nine games against the Falcons Kamara has rushed for a touchdown.
 But he did not have multiple TDs in any of those games.

-- Kamara will go up against a Falcons squad that allows 127.9 rushing yards per game and is the NFL's 26th-ranked rush defense.
+- The Falcons give up 127.9 yards per game on the ground, the NFL's 26th-ranked rush defense.

-- Kamara and the Saints will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns conceded (19).
+- This season the Falcons have given up 19 rushing TDs.
+They are ranked 27th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Panthers, Kamara rushed for 32 yards on 13 carries.
+- Against the Panthers last week, Kamara rushed 13 times for 32 yards.

-- Kamara added five catches for 68 yards and scored one receiving touchdown.

-- He's also caught nine passes for 88 yards (29.3 per game) and one touchdown.
+- He's also averaged 29.3 receiving yards per game, catching nine passes for 88 yards and one touchdown.

 Kamara's New Orleans Teammates